ManasiTilak/pgn_zst_unzipper/README.md

 ## Overview

 This project provides a Python script to decompress large Zstd-compressed PGN files.
 It utilizes the Zstandard compression library and can be run from the command line.
+Works on databases from lichess.org, chess.com and many others.
+Max file size: 1gb.
+NOTE: Uncompressed files are around 5-6 thimes the compressed file.
+Make sure you have enough space accordingly.

 ## Requirements